 These campaigns display the products in the most appealing ways to attract the audience and tap into their sensory bias.
 A simple CTA to “Discover the magic” and “Discover the power of mighty macadamia” directs the audience to the next step.

-Before-After Campaign Poster Ideas
+Before-After Campaign Posters

 Before-after campaigns are one of the most successful campaign ideas.
 How does your product impact the lives of your customers?
 What happens if you use the product?
 Note down the ways it changes lives and then visualizes them.